Putting it simply, James Cate is most comfortable taking the road less traveled.

 Today, James is a highly sought-after speaker for industry events and conferences and a frequent guest lecturer at Georgia State University’s nationally ranked Robinson School of Business.
 He has been quoted extensively including in BusinessWeek, National Real Estate Investor Magazine, Georgia Trend, and the Atlanta Business Chronicle.

 James earned a Bachelor of Business Administration degree the Robinson School of Business at Georgia State University.

-Father to two avid soccer players, James has developed as passion for coaching soccer.
-He believes that a good coach is a mentor, teacher, motivator, and psychologist.
+James enjoyed coaching both of his children and went on to coach soccer for 14 seasons.
+He developed a passion for coaching and believes that a good coach is a mentor, teacher, motivator, and psychologist.
 Knowledge and understanding of the actual sport is secondary to those traits.
 He believes that the same rings true for the real estate world.
 Simply understanding the ‘bricks and mortar’ aspects of the industry isn’t enough.
-To be truly successful, you have to possess a diverse set of skills – analytic capabilities, relationship-building skills, negotiation skills, and salesmanship.
+To be truly successful, you have to possess a diverse set of skills – analytic capabilities, relationship-building skills, negotiation skills, and salesmanship